daniellerch/daniellerch.github.io/stegorank/generative-steganography-en.md

     }
 </style>

 Generative steganography uses generative models to create images that carry hidden information.
-In StegoWatch, this family includes both earlier GAN-based approaches, such as SteganoGAN, and more recent methods based on diffusion models.
+In StegoRank, this family includes both earlier GAN-based approaches, such as SteganoGAN, and more recent methods based on diffusion models.

 ## Why it matters